-Gram-Moreno's filing claims that she was then directed to review more interviews before airing.
-"They said, if there's any mention of Catt in the preshow, make sure you flag it," she told the NY Times.
-"You're censoring celebrities; it's just not a good idea in my humble opinion.
-But it wasn't my decision."
+“They said, if there’s any mention of [Sadler] in the pre-show, make sure you flag it,” she told the Times, recalling her instructions.
+“You’re censoring celebrities; it’s just not a good idea in my humble opinion.
+But it wasn’t my decision.”

 Sadler very publicly split with the network in December after she said she learned her male co-host “made close to double my salary for the past several years,” yet she had been denied a pay raise.